 To experience the Gran Caldera Scientific Reserve (GCSR) and the unique biodiversity that lies within this pristine area, the Bioko Biodiversity Protection Program (BBPP) offers short-term research volunteer experiences at the remote field camps located on the southern beaches.
-Groups of “short-term research volunteers” (maximum of 8) can be accompanied by local guides to the research camps and learn about the bio-monitoring and conservation work being done by our field researchers.
-Not only does participation support the ongoing conservation efforts of the BBPP, but it also supports sustainable alternative livelihood opportunities as tour guides for local community members of the village of Ureca.
+Groups of “short-term research volunteers” (maximum of 8) can be accompanied by local guides to the research camps and learn about the biomonitoring and conservation work being done by our field researchers.
+Not only does participation support the ongoing conservation efforts of the BBPP, but it also supports sustainable alternative livelihood opportunities as tour guides for local community members from the village of Ureca.

 (1.5-2 hour hike from Ureca)